Yandex Cloud

 terraform apply

-You can check the bucket update using the management console.
+You can check the update in the management console.

 To limit the maximum bucket size, use the update REST API method for the Bucket resource or the BucketService/Update gRPC API call.